HIV oesophagitis is a possible cause of odynophagia in immunosuppressed patients with HIV.

 Principal clinical presentation is odynophagia, dysphagia or retrosternal chest pain.

 It can be accompanied by oral ulcers and maculopapular rash in the upper body 2.

 Esophagitis in HIV patients with low CD4 counts is usually caused by an infectious aetiology, such as cytomegalovirus (CMV), Herpes virus or Candida.
 However, there are cases where the aetiology is not identified in cultures, electron microscopy, or immunohistochemical tests.
 In these cases, HIV itself has been proposed to be aetiology.

-Oesophageal biopsy shows inflammatory reaction at the level of the ulcer with negative PAS and immunohistochemical tests for CMV and Herpesvirus 4.
+Oesophageal biopsy shows an inflammatory reaction at the level of the ulcer with negative PAS and immunohistochemical tests for CMV and Herpesvirus 4.
 Idiopathic oesophagitis of HIV is a diagnosis of exclusion.

 Fluoroscopy / barium studies

 Usually presents as an oval or diamond-shaped flat giant oesophageal ulcer, with or without small satellite ulcers.
 Double contrast oesophagogram may show oedema represented as a peripheral radiolucent rim.

 Treatment and prognosis

 - HIV antiretrovirals